Getting Started in Digital Humanities

 About: Social networks and information networks are common objects of study in the digital humanities.
 Natural language text data can be a rich source of information about such networks.
 This tutorial introduces participants to fundamental theories, concepts and methods for going from words to networks.
 We focus on providing attendees with a practical overview on basic techniques for constructing network data based on text data in an informed, systematic, and efficient fashion.

 Text mining and natural language processing techniques covered in this tutorial include: pre-processing, text summarization, entity detection, and relation extraction.
-We will use an open source tool, ConText, and open source data
+We will use an open source tool, ConText, and open source data for the walk-through exercises in the tutorial.

 9:45-9:55